Regulations governing the EMI license in Lithuania

 Ongoing compliance:

-After the licence is granted, the Lithuanian EMI has to keep operating in line with the business model accepted during licensing.
+An EMI with a license in Lithuania must keep operating in line with the business model presented and approved during licensing.
 The application file cannot be separated from the real business once the company starts operating.
-How the EMI is managed, how controls are applied and how the authorised services are provided should remain consistent with the file submitted to the Bank of Lithuania.
+How the EMI is managed, how controls are applied, and how the authorized services are provided should remain consistent with the file submitted to the Bank of Lithuania.

-The institution will need to monitor its own funds, protect customer funds, submit regulatory reports and keep AML/CTF, sanctions, ICT, complaints handling and internal control procedures active in day-to-day operations.
+The institution has to monitor its own funds, protect customer funds, submit regulatory reports, and actively follow stated procedures for AML/CTF, sanctions, ICT, complaints handling, and internal control in day-to-day operations.

 The local team and key functions should also remain in place after approval.
-Management, compliance, risk, finance, ICT/security and operational duties need to stay assigned to responsible people.
+Management, compliance, risk, finance, ICT/security, and operational duties need to remain assigned to responsible persons.
 If some functions are supported by group companies or external service providers, the EMI should still be able to show who is responsible for each part of the setup.

-Post-authorisation changes should be reviewed before they are made.
-This may include changes to ownership, management, authorised services, safeguarding arrangements, outsourcing, passporting plans or the operating model.
+Post-authorization changes should be reviewed before they are made.
+This may include changes to ownership, management, authorized services, safeguarding arrangements, outsourcing, passporting plans, or the operating model.
 Depending on the change, the Bank of Lithuania may need to be notified before or around implementation.

 Recent developments:

-In 2025, the Bank of Lithuania refreshed its expectations for electronic money and payment institutions, especially on internal controls, governance and protection of customer funds.
-For a new applicant, this means these points should be built into the file from the start.
-The regulator should be able to see how the EMI will operate, who is responsible for compliance and how customer funds will be protected.
+In 2025, the Bank of Lithuania updated its expectations for electronic money and payment institutions, especially on internal controls, governance, and the protection of customer funds.
+A new applicant must build these recent changes into their file from the start, ensuring that it highlights how the EMI will operate, who is responsible for compliance, and how customer funds will be protected.
+An EMI license consultant in Lithuania can help with that.

-Payment infrastructure is also part of the current discussion.
-From 6 October 2025, electronic money and payment institutions providing payment services gained direct access to the Eurosystem TARGET payment system, except for T2S securities settlement.
-For EMI projects that depend on euro payments, CENTROlink, SEPA connectivity and possible TARGET access should be considered at the structuring stage.
+The payment infrastructure is also part of the current discussion.
+Starting on 6 October 2025, electronic money and payment institutions providing payment services gained direct access to the Eurosystem Trans-European Automated Real-time Gross settlement Express Transfer (TARGET) payment system, except for T2S securities settlement.
+For EMIs that depend on euro payments, CENTROlink, Single Euro Payments Area (SEPA) connectivity, and possible TARGET access should be considered at the structuring stage.

-Legalaes follows these developments when assessing Lithuanian EMI projects, especially where the model depends on payment infrastructure, safeguarding, banking partners or cross-border flows.
+Legalaes follows these developments when assessing Lithuanian EMI license projects, especially where the model depends on payment infrastructure, safeguarding, banking partners, or cross-border flows.

-Lithuania offers different authorisation routes depending on whether the business needs to issue electronic money, provide payment services only, or operate under a narrower domestic scope.
-The correct route should be selected based on the product, customer fund flow, target markets and whether the company needs EEA passporting.
+Lithuania offers different authorization routes depending on whether the business needs to issue electronic money, provide payment services only, or operate under a narrower domestic scope.
+The correct route should be selected based on the product, customer fund flow, target markets, and the company’s need for EEA passporting.

 License typeScope